tchiu04/CFRM-421/README.md

 • G ́eron, A. Hands-On Machine Learning with Scikit-Learn, Keras & TensorFlow, 3rd edition, O’Reilly, 2022.
 The electronic version can be obtained from the textbook website through the UW Library
-The course material will follow this textbook very closely.
+<br>The course material will follow this textbook very closely.